 - Simmer the sauce to let the flavors develop and come together.

-- Process the vodka sauce in the pot with an immersion blender or use a blender.
-An immersion blender, also called a stick blender, is a fantastic tool for blending soups and sauces right in the pot they were cooked in.
+- Process the sauce in the pot using an immersion blender, or transfer it to a blender (see note below).
+An immersion blender, also called a stick blender, is a handy tool for blending sauces right in the pot.

-- Return the pot to low heat, stir in the half and half, parmesan cheese and crushed red pepper (if using).
-Cook gently to warm through – do not let the sauce come to a boil.
+- Return the pot to low heat.
+Stir in the half-and-half, parmesan cheese, and crushed red pepper (if using).
+Cook gently just until warmed through, do not let the sauce come to a boil.

-If you’re using a blender to process the vodka sauce, do not fill it to the top with hot liquid, process in small batches.
-Remove the center piece (feeder cap) of the lid.
-Replace the lid (without the feeder cap) and cover with a clean, folded kitchen towel.
-Hold the towel down while blending.
-Start at a very low speed and increase gradually if necessary.
+If using a blender to process the hot sauce, do not fill the blender more than halfway.
+Work in small batches.
+Remove the center piece (feeder cap) from the lid, place the lid back on, and cover with a clean, folded kitchen towel.
+Hold the towel firmly in place while blending.
+Start on low speed and increase gradually if needed.

 Finish the dish

-While the sauce cooks make the pasta; cook to package directions for al dente.
-Remember to salt the pasta water (1 or 2 tablespoons should do it).
+While the sauce cooks, prepare the pasta according to package directions for al dente.
+Be sure to salt the pasta water (1-2 tablespoons should do it).
 Reserve about 1 cup of the pasta cooking water before draining.

 Taste the sauce and add salt if needed.
-As a reference we did not add any extra salt to ours.
+As a reference, we did not add any additional salt.

-Add the pasta to the vodka sauce and stir to combine, or serve the pasta and top with the sauce, either way it’s delicious!
-Garnish with fresh chopped parsley or basil, extra parmesan cheese and a little crushed red pepper, if desired.
+Add the pasta to the sauce and stir to combine, or serve the pasta topped with the sauce, either way works.
+Garnish with chopped parsley or basil, extra parmesan cheese, and a pinch of crushed red pepper, if desired.

 📖 Recipe